Dhruvpatel-7/Dhruvpatel-7/README.md

 - 🌱 I’m currently learning **Windows base application.**

-- 👨‍💻 All of my projects are available at [https://github.com/dhruvpatel36-it/](https://github.com/dhruvpatel36-it/)
+- 👨‍💻 Some of my basic practice projects are available at [https://github.com/dhruvpatel36-it/](https://github.com/dhruvpatel36-it/)

 - 💬 Ask me about **Angular,C#,Django**